Wrapping up September is George T. Nierenberg’s Say Amen, Somebody, one of the most acclaimed musical documentaries of all time.

-One of the most acclaimed music documentaries of all time, Say Amen, Somebody is George T. Nierenberg’s masterpiece—a joyous, funny, deeply emotional celebration of African American culture, featuring the father of Gospel, Thomas A. Dorsey (“Precious Lord, Take My Hand”); its matron, Mother Willie Mae Ford Smith; and earth-shaking performances by the Barrett Sisters and the O’Neal Twins.
+A joyous, funny, deeply emotional celebration of African American culture, the film features Thomas A. Dorsey, Mother Willie Mae Ford Smith, and earth-shaking performances by the Barrett Sisters and the O’Neal Twins.
 When it was first released in the early 1980s, the film received an overwhelming critical response, garnering rave reviews around the world.

 Unseen in cinemas for nearly thirty years, Milestone Pictures has produced a gorgeously restored 4K version with support from the National Museum of African American History and Culture and the Academy Film Archive.
 Say Amen, Somebody now features a brilliantly restored 5.1 soundtrack!